lmthang/earleyx/README.txt

 /********************************/
 /* Main class to run the parser */ /********************************/

-Main -in inFile  -out outPrefix (-grammar grammarFile | -treebank treebankFile) -obj objectives
-	[-root rootSymbol] [-io] [-sparse] [-normalprob] [-scale] [-verbose opt]
+Main -in inFile  -out outPrefix (-grammar grammarFile | -treebank treebankFile) -obj objectives [-root rootSymbol] [-sparse] [-normalprob] [-scale] [-thread n] [-verbose opt]  [-decode opt] [-io opt -maxiteration n -intermediate n -minprob f]

   Compulsory:
-		in              	input filename, i.e. sentences to parse out             	output prefix to name output files. grammar|treebank    either read directly from a grammar file or from a treebank.For the latter, a grammar file will be output as outPrefix.grammar . obj             	a comma separated list consitsing of any of the following values: surprisal, stringprob, viterbi.
-Default is "surprisal,stringprob,viterbi" if -io is not specified, and "" if -io is specified.
+     in      input filename, i.e. sentences to parse out     output prefix to name output files. grammar|treebank     either read directly from a grammar file or from a treebank.For the latter, a grammar file will be output as outPrefix.grammar . obj     a comma separated list consitsing of any of the following values: surprisal, stringprob, viterbi, socialmarginal.
+Default is "surprisal,stringprob,viterbi".
 Output files will be outPrefix.obj .

    Optional:
-		root            specify the start symbol of sentences (default "ROOT") io              run inside-outside algorithm, output final grammar to outPrefix.io.grammar sparse          optimize for sparse grammars (default: run with dense grammars) normalprob      perform numeric computation in normal prob (cf. log-prob).
-						This switch is best to be used with -scale. scale           rescaling approach to parse extremely long sentences verbose         -1 -- no debug info (default), 0: surprisal per word, 1-4 -- increasing more details
+     root      specify the start symbol of sentences (default "ROOT") sparse      optimize for sparse grammars (default: run with dense grammars) normalprob      perform numeric computation in normal prob (cf. log-prob).
+This switch is best to be used with -scale. scale     rescaling approach to parse extremely long sentences thread      if value > 1, use multi-threaded version of the parser verbose     -1 -- no debug info (default), 0: surprisal per word, 1-4 -- increasing more details

+     decode      perform decoding, output parse trees to outPrefix.opt opt should be either "viterbi", "marginal" or "socialmarginal"

+     io      run inside-outside algorithm, output final grammar to outPrefix.io.grammar. opt should be "em" or "vb" maxiteration      number of iterations to run Inside-Outside.
+If not specified, will run until convergence. intermediate      Output grammars and parse trees every intermediate iterations. minprob     prunning rules with probs below threshold.
+If not specified, no pruning.

 /*******************/
 /* Running example */